bluewave-labs/LangRoute/README.md

-# LLM Proxy
+# LangRoute

 This is a robust and configurable LLM proxy server built with Node.js, Express, and PostgreSQL.

-It acts as an intermediary between your applications and various Large Language Model (LLM) providers, offering features like:
+An LLM Proxy is a service that sits between your application and the LLM provider's API.
+It intercepts the requests and responses, allowing for features like caching, rate limiting, and key management.

+LangRoute has the following features:

-**Key Features:**
+**Key features:**

 *   **Model Routing:** Direct requests to different LLM providers (currently OpenAI and Mistral AI) based on the requested model.
 *   **Fallback:** Automatically switch to a backup provider if the primary provider fails, ensuring high availability.